 In today’s ever-more-competitive business-to-business (B2B) digital marketing landscape, you already know you need to track your numbers.
-Those who are ahead of the pack have a strategy that captures the right information at the right conversion path milestones.
+Those who are ahead of the pack have a strategy that captures the right customer information at the right lead generation milestones.

-Getting analytics and conversion tracking right leads to better data, better customer insights, and ultimately better business performance and competitive advantage.
+Getting analytics and conversion rate tracking right leads to better data, better customer insights, and ultimately better marketing performance and business advantage.

-So how can you tell if your strategy is on track?
-Or where do you start if you don’t have a strategy?
+So how can you tell if your conversion rate optimization strategy is on track?
+Or where do you start if you don’t have a conversion strategy?

-As a B2B tech player, your marketing strategy likely already accounts for the long conversion path typically followed by B2B purchasers.
-This is critical to aligning your analytics plan with your users.
-While your conversion optimization plan will ultimately result in improved audience understanding, make sure that you’re leveraging any information you already have.
+As a B2B tech player, your digital marketing strategy likely already accounts for the long conversion path typically followed by the B2B customer.
+This is critical to aligning your conversion rate optimization plan with your users.
+While your conversion rate optimization plan will ultimately result in improved audience understanding, make sure that you’re leveraging any information you already have.
 Potential inputs include primary and secondary market research, established key performance indicators (KPI), company strategy documents, product documents, and other sources.

-These inputs help you understand both what you know, as well as what you want to know about your audience.
-With this information, you can identify, update and iterate your user personas, key tools in making sure you have your prospective conversion paths recognized and prioritized.
+These inputs help you understand both what you know, as well as what you want to know about your sales funnel.
+With this information, you can identify, update and iterate your user personas, key tools in making sure you have your prospective lead conversion paths recognized and prioritized.